DataDog/documentation/content/en/real_user_monitoring/mobile_and_tv_monitoring/integrated_libraries/_index.md

 ### Apollo Client

-**Note**: This package is an integration for `@apollo/client` library, please make sure you first install and setup the core `mobile-react-native` SDK.
+**Note**: This package is an integration for the `@apollo/client` library.
+Please make sure you first install and set up the core `mobile-react-native` SDK.

 #### Setup